 Play is important at any age.
 It improves the cognitive functions, encourages creativity, and fosters the math and logic skills of children.
-A National Institutes of Health study found that mental training, including strategy games, not only improved short-term cognitive function in adults but had effects ten years after the study’s activities.
+A National Library of Medicine study found that mental training, including strategy games, not only improved short-term cognitive function in adults but had effects ten years after the study’s activities.
 The study also suggested a significant reduction in Alzheimer’s risk through active brain stimulation with physical things including puzzles and board or card games.

 In recent years, there has been an explosion of ways for people to play games.
 From phone apps to console gaming, to traditional board and card games, there are unlimited opportunities to enjoy a play experience.
 But for many adults, there’s a stigma specifically attached to playing board games.
 Perhaps it’s because we play games as children, and we associate games with that age group.